 Hospital Care Assurance Program (HCAP)

-A state and federal program maintained by the Ohio Department of Medicaid, which assists hospitals that have a disproportionately high share of uncompensated care costs for services to indigent and uninsured Ohioans.
+A state and federal program administered by the Ohio Department of Medicaid, which provides funding to hospitals that have a disproportionately high share of uncompensated care costs for services to indigent and uninsured Ohioans.
 Part of the program offers Ohioans with family incomes at or below 100% of the current Federal Poverty Guidelines, and who are ineligible for Medicaid, help with unpaid hospital bills.

-In 2014, Ohio hospitals anticipate receiving $373,186,082 in HCAP funding from the federal government in return for paying assessments totaling $219,540,149.
-The distribution formula will likely require significant changes in 2014 due to the state' Medicaid expansion and the ability of federal DSH auditors to recoup overpayments from hospitals found to have received payments in excess of their hospital-specific limit.
+In 2014, Ohio hospitals anticipate receiving $374,022,296 in HCAP funding from the federal government in return for paying assessments totaling $220,030,862.
+The distribution formula will undergo significant changes in 2014 due to Medicaid expansion and the ability of federal DSH auditors to recoup overpayments from hospitals found to have received payments in excess of their hospital-specific DSH limit.

 HCAP-Related Ohio Hospital Free Care Requirement